 You can visit IRS.gov/Forms to download these publications as well as other forms at no cost.
 Otherwise, you can go to IRS.gov/OrderForms to order current and prior-year forms and instructions.
 Your order will be mailed to you within 10 business days.

-You can also call 800-TAX-FORM (800-829-3676) if you're in the United States to order forms and publications.
-If you have a foreign address, write to:
+You also can call 800-TAX-FORM (800-829-3676) if you're in the United States to order forms and publications.